AtlasOfLivingAustralia/misc/code.google-issues-2-github-issues/README.md

 Limitation-s: As of today (2014-08-13) the github REST API does *not* support upload of images directly (unlike their web interface, that lets you to drag&drop an image into the issue editor); If you are using the github REST API you have to 'preload' your image on:
  1. a 3rd party fileserver (you can use Amazon S3)
  2. create a repo on github, upload/commit your screenshots/images there
- 3. create an orphan branch in a repo on github and store your images/screenshots/attachments there

- ... and then to use their 'raw' URLs in the github REST API calls, as in the following example:
 ```BASH
 git clone git@github.com:AtlasOfLivingAustralia/fieldcapture.git
 cd fieldcapture